 On request, companies can outsource all their accounts receivable accounting to the factor.
 This creates more breathing space for the company’s core business.

 Every year, more companies choose to factor their invoices; particularly small and medium-sized businesses are entering into factoring contracts.
-Within Germany, the German factoring association, which covers more than 98% of the market, had a turnover of 80.5 billion euros in the first half of 2018 alone (an increase of 3.6%).
+Within Germany, the German factoring association, which covers more than 98% of the market, had a turnover of 146.5 billion euros in the first half of 2021 alone.

 Fundamentally, factoring is aimed at all branches and requirements.
 An existing credit insurance can be custom-fitted into a factoring contract (single contract model) or the companies can coordinate both modules (dual contract model).
 If there is no existing protection from bad debt losses, this can be obtained via factoring.
 The credit risk is thereby simply passed on to the factor.
 Advantageous here: With factoring, the protection begins when the account is purchased – earlier than with most conventional credit insurances, which only start to apply for example when the invoice is due or when goods have been delivered.
 Either way, businesses gain extra security with factoring.